kalai4390/predicting-workout-quality-using-ML/README.md

 do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
 In this project, the goal will be to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
 They were asked to perform barbell lifts correctly and incorrectly in 5 diﬀerent ways.

+This repository is created as part of the practical machine learning course offered by John Hopkins university @ Coursera.

 ## Objective